-- o Register at City, County and State government offices, or online at mnvotes.org - o Registration deadline is 5:00 p.m. if completed in person or by mail and 11:59 p.m. if online
+- Pre-register: Voter registration applications must be received by election officials 21 days before Election Day.
+The 2021 deadline to pre-register is Tuesday, October 12, 2021 - Register at City, County and State government offices, or online at mnvotes.org - Registration deadline is 5:00 p.m. if completed in person or by mail and 11:59 p.m. if online